0 resultsClear Search

 Practices (our standards for raising or making our products)

-We eat what we grow and although we are not completely organic we strive to grow everything without harmful chemicals.
 We also believe in protecting and improving our soil so that we can leave it to future generations in better condition than it is now.

 Some of our vegetables are grown in a hoophouse allowing us to provide crops earlier and later into the season.
 Though not yet certified we have been growing all produce in our hoophouse using organic methods.